 New Quay Honey Farm: a hive of serenity

 Honey wine was an inebriating favourite among Welsh people during Roman times, so this passionately run complex of hives added a tipple making meadery to its tea room and shop, which had been supplying sweet treats since the mid 1980s.
 An intriguing accompanying exhibition is laid out on the top floor of a chapel.
-Find out more about New Quay Honey Farm.
+New Quay Honey Farm's Heather Mead has won awards, featured on the Great British Menu on TV and called the best mead I've ever tasted by a writer in The Times.

 Explore further afield